-The term "Peak Discharge" shall mean the maximum rate of flow of storm runoff at a given location and time resulting from a specified storm event.
+The term "Peak Discharge" shall mean the maximum rate of stormwater runoff from a specific storm event.

 § 25-226.1 Person.

 The term "person" shall mean an individual, partnership, public or private association, or corporation, or a governmental unit, public utility, or other not-for-profit statutory entity, or other legal entity whatsoever which is recognized by law as the subject of rights and duties.